Teaching

 My teaching philosophy is based on the idea that effective teaching is informed by cutting-edge research and valuing students’ interests.
 I often bring my research into the classroom to make the class exciting and update students with the latest scientific developments.
 That way, students can understand science is not just a classroom theory but has something to do with solving real-world problems, while I learn from the students’ reactions to my research.
 Therefore, exposing students to a laboratory, both indoor and field scale, is one of my primary teaching styles.

-In the past, I have taught the following courses at the University of Rhode Island:
+In the past, I have taught the following courses at the University of Rhode Island (as Teaching Assistant, Instructor of record and guest lecturer):

 I hold mentoring students in high regard as an integral facet of the educational process.
 Over time, I’ve mentored several undergraduate students, particularly those with an interest in groundwater hydrology.